mohsenMJ/go-starter-kit/README.md

 ## Installation

-clone the repositories and run the follwoing commands.
+clone the repository and run the follwoing commands.

 ```sh
 cd go-starter-kit